pingcap/tidb-lightning/tests/README.md

 2. Build a `tidb-lightning` executable for collecting code coverage with failpoint support
 3. Execute `tests/run.sh`

-If the first three steps are done before, you could also run `tests/run.sh` directly.
+If the first two steps are done before, you could also run `tests/run.sh` directly.
 This script will

 1. Start PD, TiKV, TiDB and TiKV-Importer in background with local storage